 The only practical route is from Ba Ngoi Port, 60 kilometers south of Nha Trang.
 Take a bus or taxi from Nha Trang (1.5–2 hours).
 At Ba Ngoi, ferries and speedboats depart regularly for Binh Ba—schedules shift with season and demand, so check locally before you arrive.
 The crossing offers views of Cam Ranh Bay's fishing boats and coastline.

 You'll land at the main pier, the island's hub.
-Motorbike taxis (xe om) and electric carts wait here to haul you around the compact island.
+Motorbike taxis ("xe om") and electric carts wait here to haul you around the compact island.
+Expect to pay 20,000–30,000 VND for a short ride across the island, or 150,000–200,000 VND to rent a motorbike for a full day.
+The whole island is bikeable in under an hour, so the motorbike is more about comfort than necessity.

 Three Beaches, Three Vibes